 The NC Clean Energy Technology Center at North Carolina State University is sponsoring a student art contest on the topic of ways that we can take action to reduce air pollution from cars and trucks.
 Students from kindergarten through college can submit artwork for the contest.
 Winners will have their artwork featured on billboards across the state to help spread the word about ways that we all can help keep the air clean.
 All billboards will direct people to learn more at www.fuelwhatmatters.org.
+Winners will also receive 4 hockey tickets to the Canes vs. Capital game, January 12, 2018, at the PNC Arena, courtesy of WRAL and Capitol Broadcasting Company.

 Only North Carolina residents’ artwork will be considered.
 Prizes will be given out by grade levels: elementary school (grades 5 and below), middle school (grades 6-8), high School (grades 9-12), college (students must be currently enrolled in a 2 or 4 year college or university).